Pandaroses/doubletapp/notes/nea.typ

 == Client

-=== Client Synopsys
+=== Client Synopsys (conclusion)
 The Client is Alexander Tahiri, a software developer at Studio Squared and the developer of Tapp, a game based on a 4x4 grid, which consists of 12 inactive tiles, and 4 active tiles.
 Players use the mouse cursor to click on an active tile, which then deactivates that tile and actives a new, currently non-active tile.the objective of Tapp is to achieve as high a score as possible, without making any mistakes.
 The Client requires a derivative of this game, which tests simultaneous dexterity of both hands, additionally The Client wants to incorporate a competitive aspect to the game, which consists of a leaderboard section, allowing players to see their position whithin the rankings and a Tetris-99-esque game mechanic, where players compete to either achieve the highest score, or last the longest in a mass multiplayer format.
 The Client has specifically asked for the Catppuccin colour scheme to be used, The Client has sufficient computing power to host both the client,server and database, which will be provided free of charge.

 === Interview Notes
-*all interview notes are paraphrased* \
+(all notes are paraphrased)
+#v(8pt)

+#grid(
+  columns: (auto, 1fr),
+  gutter: 8pt,

-"for doubletapp, what features are most important to you?" \
-AT: my main requirement is that the new game tests both hands simultaneously, and has replayability. features such as users and leaderboards, along with a competitive aspect would be awesome \
+  [*Q:*], [What features are most important to you for DoubleTapp?], [*A:*], [My main requirement is that the new game tests both hands simultaneously, and has replayability.
+Features such as users and leaderboards, along with a competitive aspect would be awesome.],

-"how many users do you expect to scale to?" \
-AT: I am estimating up to 50 concurrent users, and aim for small latencies \
+  [*Q:*], [How many users do you expect to scale to?], [*A:*], [I am estimating up to 50 concurrent users, and aim for small latencies.],

-"any specific UI/GUI choices, and what platform should doubletapp support" \
-AT: doubletapp should be a website, like the original tapp, and it should use the catppuccin colour scheme. \
+  [*Q:*], [Any specific UI/GUI choices, and what platform should DoubleTapp support?], [*A:*], [DoubleTapp should be a website, like the original Tapp, and it should use the Catppuccin color scheme.],

-"any specific technologies you would like implemented?" \
-AT: I am a fan of Svelte, and would like to use rust as the backend due to its fast speeds and growing technology base, Tapp doesn't have a database but SQL would be acceptable. \
+  [*Q:*], [Any specific technologies you would like implemented?], [*A:*], [I am a fan of Svelte, and would like to use Rust as the backend due to its fast speeds and growing technology base.
+Tapp doesn't have a database but SQL would be acceptable.],

-"doubletapp might have a cheating proble, would you like an anticheat?" \
-AT: an anticheat would be desirable, due to Svelte being unobfuscated a server side anticheat might be best \
+  [*Q:*], [DoubleTapp might have a cheating problem, would you like an anticheat?], [*A:*], [An anticheat would be desirable.
+Due to Svelte being unobfuscated, a server-side anticheat might be best.],

+  [*Q:*], [What are your thoughts on monetization for DoubleTapp?], [*A:*], [I'd prefer to keep it free to play.
+The focus should be on building a community rather than generating revenue at this stage.],

+  [*Q:*], [How important is cross-device compatibility?], [*A:*], [The primary focus should be desktop browsers, but having it work reasonably well on tablets would be a nice bonus.
+I don't expect mobile phone support due to the dual-input nature.],

+  [*Q:*], [Any accessibility considerations you'd like to see implemented?], [*A:*], [Customizable keybindings would be essential since this is a dexterity game.
+Also, ensuring the color scheme has sufficient contrast for visibility would be good.], )

+== Success Criteria
+- game is completely functional
+- server can handle 50 concurrent users
+- average user rating is 4/5 or higher
+- aesthetically pleasing UI
+- useful UX
+- easy to understand and customize settings

 == Research